isomerpages/govtech-im8/_control-catalog/Cybersecurity/Generative AI.md

 ### Control Recommendations

 Examples of safeguards include but are not limited to: (1) Implementing Data Loss Protection (“DLP”) tools to monitor document uploads, (2) Disabling bulk or batch file uploads, such as by preventing users from selecting multiple files with a single action, or by requiring users to confirm the data security/sensitivity classification of each file individually before uploading, (3) Prompting users who upload excessively large files to review file contents and their collective data security/sensitivity classification.
-Note that any proposed deviations to this control must be [submitted to and approved by NAIG](https://go.gov.sg/GAIDeviations).

 ### Risk Statement